Zoe-R27/Patterns/README.md

 The adapter pattern is used to allow the program to use the CSV file as if it were a database.
 The client - in this case the `GiftCardCsvHandler` - is trying to call the database.
 The repositories are the original interface that we want the client to still feel like they are using.
 The adapter classes are there to adapt the CSV file to the interface that the client is expecting.
-This way the client doesn't need to call all the methods related to file handling such as readFile, parseFile, writeToFile, etc. It just needs to call save, get, and update functions that would normally be found in a repository.
+This way the client doesn't need to call all the methods related to file handling, such as readFile, parseFile, writeToFile, etc. It just needs to call save, get, and update functions that would normally be found in a repository.

 ### Prototype
 The example for this can be found in the `TestUtil` file in the test package.

 For testing, we often need to create a lot of objects that are similar but not exactly the same.
-This can be time consuming and require large amounts of very similar code to manually type out all the different cards.
+This can be time-consuming and require large amounts of very similar code to manually type out all the different cards.
 The prototype pattern allows us to create a base object and clone it with some small changes to certain fields.
-This way we can create a lot of cards quickly and easily.
+This way, we can create a lot of cards quickly and easily.

-For example if I was to create all the cards for testing manually it would something like this:
+For example, if I were to create all the cards for testing manually, it would be something like this:
 ````
 val card1 = GiftCard("1234567890123456",100.0, "Prepaid", "12/25"...)
 val card2 = GiftCard("1234567890123457",100.0, "Prepaid", "12/25"...)